 When they are young, they are about two to seven inches long.
 They can grow to be a foot long within a few months and will eventually grow up to three feet long!
 Their lifespan is ten to fifteen years if taken care of properly.

-A distinctive characteristic of Arowana is its mouth.
-As surface feeders, their mouths are high up on their body.
+A distinctive characteristic of Arowana in its mouth.
+As surface feeders, their mouths are high up on their bodies.
 They also have two barbells that reach out from the mouth, off the lower lip.

 Below is a chart showing which of these fish are legal in the United States and which are not.

 |Arowana Legal in the US||Arowana Illegal in the US|

 |Red Tail Golden|